NathanBarbet/OC_Projet_8/CONTRIBUTE.md

     (You must modify this)
 ```

+## After your modifications

 You will have to send your modifications to a new branch that you will have previously created

-Before sending your modifications, be sure to test the modifications with phpunit
+Before sending your modifications, be sure to test the modifications with PhpUnit
 ```
 Send this command on your cmd : php bin/phpunit
 ```

+If tests are valid, you can submit your contribution in a new pull request
+Also, your code must comply with the different PSR standards